Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 Countries around the world have imposed sweeping travel bans and advisories to stem the spread of coronavirus within their borders and beyond.

-US President Donald Trump on Monday advised Americans to avoid groups of more than 10, to stay away from bars and restaurants and to avoid discretionary travel.
+President Trump on Monday advised Americans to avoid groups of more than 10, to stay away from bars and restaurants and to avoid discretionary travel.

-Many travelers returning to the US from overseas over the weekend were met with long lines and confusion at airports where enhanced screening has been implemented for Americans and legal permanent residents returning to the US in the wake of the Europe travel ban announced on March 11.
+Many travelers returning to the United States from overseas over the weekend were met with long lines and confusion at airports where enhanced screening has been implemented for Americans and legal permanent residents returning in the wake of the Europe travel ban announced on March 11.

 The ban bars US entry to foreign nationals who have visited much of Europe in the previous 14 days.